aridjayarecipes/cutesrecipes.web.app/content/post/1760-recipe-of-award-winning-brad-and-39-s-blackened-salmon-with-blueberry-balsamic-reduction.md

 1. Take  Thickener, 1/4 cup each.
 Cornstarch and cold water

 How to make Blackened Salmon - Blackened Salmon RecipeThis is an easy recipe for blackened salmon.
 This recipe takes only minutes to prepare therefore can.
-Brad's blackened salmon with blueberry balsamic reduction.
+Brad&#39;s blackened salmon with blueberry balsamic reduction.
 Blueberries, balsamic vinegar, a little bit of olive oil, a shallot, and black pepper is all you need to make this thick sweet reduction!

 <!--inarticleads2-->

-##### Steps to make Brad's blackened salmon with blueberry balsamic reduction:
+##### Steps to make Brad&#39;s blackened salmon with blueberry balsamic reduction:

 1. Prepare the salmon into serving sized pieces.
 Set aside on paper towels.
 Try to get as much moisture out of it as possible.
 1. Start the reduction, in a saucepot, add lemon and tangerine juice, white wine, and vinegar.
 Over medium low heat, simmer and reduce by at least half.